Common Budgeting Mistakes That are Setting You Back Years With Your Money Goals – Part Five in Your Ultimate Guide on How to Budget Series

-If you’re not at the sinking fund level, then you need to pay really close attention to what’s coming up in the next few months!
-Ask your kiddos, and your partner, “what cool things are coming up?”
-Then write it down in your budget!
+If you’re not at the sinking fund level, then you need to pay really close attention to what expenses are coming up in the next few months!
+Ask your kiddos and your partner, “what cool things are coming up?”
+Then write it down in your budget planner.

 Budget Mistake #4 – You’ve never been more miserable!